rodriggj/Nylas/readme.md

 </p>

 Execution
+- [ ] Ngrok installation and Subdomain registration for `nylas-homework.ngrok.io`
 - [ ] See Webhook branch
 - [ ] See SDK branch
 - [ ] See Component branch.
 Here I installed and executed the `Scheduler` Web Component